Shogo Yamaguchi

 Shogo Yamaguchi (山口 翔悟, Yamaguchi Shōgo) in Aichi Prefecture is a Japanese actor.
 He debuted as an actor in V-cinema in 2001, and made his theatrical film debut in 2003 in Azumi.
 His first main lead starring role was in the tokusatsu television series Madan Senki Ryukendo in 2006, which was a major breakthrough and made him rise to worldwide fame, and is also considered to be his best and most memorable performance to date.
 In 2008, he was selected from an audition of 500 actors to play the male lead against the heroine in the NHK Asadora Dandan.
 His other notable roles are in the movie Parazoku: Parapara ja Naika (2006) and the television series Hanchō.

 Personal life

 Yamaguchi lives with his two beloved cats, Ichimaru and Bo.
 He is an ardent supporter of the football club Arsenal F.C.
 He is also actively involved with several theatre and stage plays.

-Yamaguchi also continues to maintain a great friendship with Gen & Kouhei Kuroda, who were his co-stars from Madan Senki Ryukendo and played Fudou and Koichi in the show respectively.
-The three are known to get together every now and then till present day.
+Yamaguchi also continues to maintain a friendship with Gen & Kouhei Kuroda, who were his co-stars from Madan Senki Ryukendo and played Fudou and Koichi in the show respectively.
+The three are known to get together every now and then.

 Yamaguchi is a painter and craftsman by hobby, often sharing his creations through social media accounts.